 (Me on the left, and my sis, running on the beach in NZ when we were tiny).

 I first started running when I was 17 years old.
 I’d done a little bit of running in school and doing netball (a popular female sport in NZ, kind of like basketball), but that was it.
 To be honest it hadn’t really occurred to me as a sport, because I had always been so busy (I did ballet, jazz ballet, contemporary dance, tennis, and netball all throughout highschool, it was AWESOME and also pretty full on!).

 Before this, I used to have dreams about running all the time.
-I am an avid dreamer, I dream all night long every night and a lot of my dreams are very vivid and clear (let’s not even get started on the nightmares).
+I am an avid dreamer, I dream all night long every night and a lot of my dreams are very vivid and clear.
 Not long before I started running I was having a lot of these dreams, where it just felt good to be running as fast as I could.
 Let’s not analyse that beyond it indicating that I was prone to the running bug 😉

 I started running around the farms near my house, basically trail running through paddocks.
 The problem with this was that there were often cows in the paddocks, and the funny thing about cows is that they are usually tame enough that when they see a human, they think it means feeding time.
 Getting chased by hungry mooing cows is not as fun as you might think, and so to avoid the stress of that every time I went for a run I started running on the road (As I am writing this I am realising how ridiculous it probably sounds, but this is the reality or rural life in New Zealand 🙂 ).